fabricelacharme/ColorSlider/README.md

 // y2 = y1
 e.Graphics.DrawLine(new Pen(elapsedInnerColorPaint, 1f), x1, y1, x2, y2);
 ```
 top and bottom lines are drawn 1 pixel above or under the inner line.
+A vertical line of 3 pixels is added at the beginning to imporve the 3D effect.

 ![GitHub Logo](/gifs/elapsed.jpg)

 The rest of the bar is also composed of 3 single lines (inner, top and bottom), having each its own color.
+A vertical line of 3 pixels is added at the end to improve the 3D effect.

 ![GitHub Logo](/gifs/remain.jpg)